-Thank you for your email dated 9 March 2012 regarding your concern for children at [the metropolitan school].
+Thank you for your email dated 9 March 2012 regarding your concern for children at Largs Bay Schools.

-I asked for the Department of Education and Child Development (DECD) to investigate the matters you have raised and to ensure that the necessary and appropriate actions were undertaken by the school following the arrest and subsequent sentencing of X.
+I asked for the Department of Education and Child Development (DECD) to investigate the matters you have raised and to ensure that the necessary and appropriate actions were undertaken by the school following the arrest and subsequent sentencing of Mr Mark Harvey, former Director, Out of School Hours Care, Largs Bay Schools.

-I understand that as a result of police investigations, X was arrested in December 2010 and that following his arrest [the] employment of X was terminated by the [the metropolitan school] Governing Council.
+I understand that as a result of police investigations, Mr Harvey was arrested in December 2010 and that following his arrest Mr Harvey's employment was terminated by the Largs Bay Schools' Governing Council.
 As the matter was an ongoing investigation SA Police advice to the school was to keep the matter confidential.

 I also understand that in sentencing, Judge Mark Griffin did not name the school or family involved to protect the interests and anonymity of the victim.
-Consistent with the Children's Protection Act, advice to the school was that no public statement be made by the school following [the] conviction and sentencing of X.
+Consistent with the Children's Protection Act, advice to the school was that no public statement be made by the school following Mr Harvey's conviction and sentencing.

-Ms Tanya Oshinsky and Ms Judy Anderson, Principals, [at the metropolitan school] have liaised with the Western Adelaide Regional Education to arrange for social work support to be available to children, families and schools (sic) staff on an individual needs basis.
+Ms Tanya Oshinsky and Ms Judy Anderson, Principals, Largs Bay Schools have liaised with the Western Adelaide Regional Education to arrange for social work support to be available to children, families and schools (sic) staff on an individual needs basis.
 Should you or a member of your family require such support please discuss this with either Ms Oshinsky or Ms Anderson and they will make the necessary arrangements.

-Our schools place utmost importance on their responsibilities for the care and safety of all children and students and with this in mind [the metropolitan school] undertake a number of measures.
+Our schools place utmost importance on their responsibilities for the care and safety of all children and students and with this in mind Largs Bay Schools undertake a number of measures.
 The Keeping Safe Child Protection Curriculum is taught in all classes at all year levels.
 All staff working with children are screened, and undertake regular, documented Reporting Child Abuse and Neglect training and volunteers who support school excursions and camps and sports coaching are also screened.
-Staff at [the metropolitan school] have been given explicit advice about their duty of care to students and appropriate interactions with students and comprehensive procedures for managing allegations made against staff and volunteers are in place.
+Staff at Largs Bay Schools have been given explicit advice about their duty of care to students and appropriate interactions with students and comprehensive procedures for managing allegations made against staff and volunteers are in place.

-I am confident that [the metropolitan school] have acted appropriately and with sensitivity in this difficult situation and have undertaken the measures needed to provide a safe school for their students.
+I am confident that Largs Bay Schools have acted appropriately and with sensitivity in this difficult situation and have undertaken the measures needed to provide a safe school for their students.